sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

  #.endif

-Configure the module to be loaded after X11.
+Configure the bluetooth module to be loaded after X11.
 To do this, edit /usr/bin/start-pulseaudio-x11 and add two lines:

   if [ x"$DISPLAY" != x ] ; then